 ALWAYS use your own lawyer/notary public for closing.
 NEVER use the seller’s lawyer, even is the charges are less.
 Don’t cry when you have legal trouble later, you saved money remember!

 Discuss the advantages and disadvantages of incorporating or owning property in your name.

 ALWAYS hire a surveyor when buying raw land or a property that’s not a condominium.
 A surveyor should check all boundaries before you purchase.
 Your realtor or attorney can for sure recommend a surveyor who knows the area well.

 14. Real Estate Developers

 Watch out now, don’t believe promises.
-Read my blogs about buying from a real estate developer first.
+Read my blogs about buying from a real estate developer first and pre-construction purchases.
 Do your homework, if you’re interested in buying property stress-free.
 Don’t call me when you’re in trouble, please.

 15. Emergency checklist